havelund/daut/README.md

 - `DautOptions.RESULT_FILE: String`: the name of the json file into which the result of a monitoring session will be written when the `end()` method is called.
 The default value is `daut-results.json`.

-- `Monitor.STOP_ON_ERROR: Boolean`: when set to true an error will case the monitor to stop.
-Default is false.
-This option is local to each monitor.

 These options can be set as shown in the following example:

 ```scala